Address & Hours

 Accessibility: Accessible parking.
 Free wheelchair rental, $5 CAD refundable deposit required; see details.

 Gift Shop: Zootique and six other gift shops, some open seasonally.

 Strollers: Strollers, $7 CAD; double strollers, $10 CAD; wagons, $8 CAD (plus refundable $5 deposit on each).

 *Prices subject to change without notice.

-Dining: Galileo’s Bistro (Level 1), The Lobby Café and Great Hall Kiosk (Level 2), KidSpark Kiosk (Level 4), Valley Market Place and Gourmet Cuisine Café (Level 6)
+Dining: The Lobby Café and Great Hall Café (Level 2), KidSpark Café (Level 4), Valley Restaurant (Level 6)

 Accessibility: OSC is barrier-free.
 Wheelchairs, free.

 TTC: Take the subway to Union Station; from there, the CN Tower is a short walk west on Front St.